-Dennis R. Llarena, 48, the Data Privacy Officer of RCR.
-He is also the DPO of RLC and the Management Services Director of its Residential Division.
-Currently, he is the Real Estate Sector Lead Representative to the Data Privacy Council of the National Privacy Commission.
+Dennis Llarena, 49, is the Data Protection Officer of Robinsons Land Corporation, RL Commercial REIT and Altus Property Ventures Inc. Currently, he is the Real Estate Sector Representative to the Data Privacy Council of the National Privacy Commission and Property Management Head of RLC Residences.
 Prior to joining RLC in 2015, he was the Vice President - Finance of Amalgamated Specialties Corporation.
 He joined SGV & Co.
 Business Assurance practice after placing 19th in the 1997 Certified Public Accountant Licensure Exam.

 Atty.
-Juan Antonio M. Evangelista, 52, is the Corporate Secretary of the Company.
-He is also the Corporate Secretary of Robinsons Land Corporation.
-He also handles various corporate secretarial functions of a number of companies within the Group.
+Juan Antonio M. Evangelista, 53, is the Corporate Secretary of the Company.
+He is also the Corporate Secretary of Robinsons Land Corporation and Altus Property Ventures, Inc. He also handles various corporate secretarial functions of a number of companies within the Group.
 He obtained his Bachelor of Laws degree from Xavier University -Ateneo de Cagayan in 1998.
 He was admitted to the Philippine Bar in 1999.

 Atty.
-Iris Fatima V. Cero, 37, the Assistant Corporate Secretary of the Company.
+Iris Fatima V. Cero, 38, the Assistant Corporate Secretary of the Company.
 Atty.
-Cero is concurrently Legal Counsel and Assistant Corporate Secretary of Robinsons Land Corporation and Altus Property Ventures, Inc. In 2007.
-She obtained her degree in Bachelor of Arts in Broadcast Communication in Polytechnic University of the Philippines and earned her Bachelor of Laws from San Beda University - College of Law in 2014.
+Cero is concurrently Legal Counsel and Assistant Corporate Secretary of Robinsons Land Corporation and Altus Property Ventures, Inc. and Corporate Secretary of RL Fund Management, Inc. and RL Property Management, Inc. Atty.
+Cero was previously Assistant b) Involvement in Certain Legal Proceedings of Directors and Executive Officers c) Family Relationships

+Legal Counsel with the Residential Division of the Company.
+In 2007, She obtained her degree in Bachelor of Arts in Broadcast Communication in Polytechnic University of the Philippines and earned her Bachelor of Laws from San Beda University - College of Law in 2014.
 She was admitted to the Philippine Bar in 2016.